-- 1 tablespoon fresh cilantro leaves, chopped for garnish (coriander leaves)
+- 1 tablespoon cilantro (fresh coriander leaves) chopped for garnish

 Roast the eggplants

-Transfer the pulp to a bowl and roughly mash using a potato masher, then set aside.
+- Transfer the pulp to a bowl and roughly mash using a potato masher, and then set aside.

 Make the bharta

-Stir in the tomato purée, salt, red chilli, cumin and coriander powders, and cook on a low flame for 2 minutes, stirring continuously.
+- Stir in the tomato purée, salt, red chilli, the cumin and coriander powder, and cook on a low flame for 2 minutes, stirring continuously.

-Mix in the eggplant pulp and cook for a further 5 minutes, stirring frequently.
-Remove from heat and serve with a garnish of chopped cilantro.
+- Mix in the eggplant pulp and cook for a further 5 minutes, stirring frequently.
+Remove from heat and serve with a garnish of chopped cilantro and warm rotis.

-*It is not a problem if some skin remains while peeling the eggplant, as this will add to the smoked flavour.
+- *Don’t worry if some burnt skin remains while peeling the eggplant, as this will add to the smoked flavour.